Marine Mammals of Maine's Triage Center

 Every year nearly 70 seals require medical assistance from MMoME.
 Historically, the University of New England’s marine mammal rehabilitation program annually took in around 60 of MMoME’s rescued seals.
 Unfortunately, the program was unexpectedly shut down in 2014, leaving the next closest facilities over 200 miles away.

-With our sights set on filling this critical gap in coverage and bringing rehab back to Maine, our team worked diligently to do just that.
-In 2017, MMoME received federal authorization to provide long-term rehabilitative care for up to four seals.
-You can read more about our rehabilitation center here.
-Expanding our rehab capacity will take considerable funding and federal permitting, and is not an overnight process.
+With our sights set on filling the critical gap in coverage and bringing rehab back to Maine, our team worked diligently to do just that.
+In 2017, MMoME received federal authorization to provide long-term rehabilitative care.
+This permit now allows MMoME to provide short-term, triage care (up to 96 hours), as well as long-term care, which can take anywhere from 1 month to 4 or more months depending on the individual seal patient.
+Our rehab permit can accommodate up to four seals at a time, and serves the greater New England region, accepting seals from Maine and beyond.
+Expanding our rehab capacity will take considerable funding and federal permitting, and is not an overnight process, but MMoME's dedicated team is committed to helping more seals in need.